Engin-Boot/capture-behavior-of-a-visit-counter-Roopam-Agrawal/needs-facilities.md

-# Visit-counter for a Facilities Manager - manages seating and parking
+# Visit-counter for a Facilities Manager

 Scenario: Report visitor trends during a week of operation